Novo Nordisk Haemophilia Foundation (NNHF) partners with local and

 Engaging community leaders and the wider public by raising awareness about bleeding disorders, engaging strategically media and authorities, and advocating for improved access to care and treatment to achieve systemic change.

-Better Practice Sharing (BPS) is a fundamental aspect of our efforts to improve care.
-Through BPS, we aim to strengthen the sustainable impact of our programmes.
+Sharing learnings is a fundamental aspect of our efforts to improve care.
+By encouraging learning sharing amongst our partners, we aim to strengthen the sustainable impact of their programmes.
 We foster an environment where project partners, international experts, people with haemophilia and the wider community can exchange knowledge and share best practices.